g-despot/weaviate-io/developers/weaviate/quickstart/index.md

 ### 1.3 Connect to Weaviate

 Now you can connect to your Weaviate instance.
 Get the instance **REST Endpoint URL** and the **Administrator API Key** from the WCD console as shown below.
+A good practice is to save the credentials as [environment variables](https://www.twilio.com/en-us/blog/how-to-set-environment-variables-html) locally but you can also add them directly to the code.

 import WCDClusterURL from '/developers/weaviate/quickstart/img/cluster_url.png';